Students may use federal financial aid toward a Non-IU study abroad program if they meet all of the following criteria:

 - Return to One.IU for final verification of your financial aid for the term you will be abroad.

-Note: there is a modest fee associated with enrolling in the placeholder course.
-Please refer to your notification of acceptance for additional details.
+Note: there is a service fee of $96.60 and a recording fee of $18 associated with enrolling in the placeholder course.